About the Urban Infill Study

 Stage 3 – Regulations

 Stage 3 included the preparation of OCP policy, zoning regulations and voluntary design guidelines.
-On July 23, 2018, staff presented a first draft to Council (see Council Report PDS 080-2018 and the presentation for details).
+On July 23, 2018, staff presented a first draft to Council.
 Given the preliminary nature of the July 23, 2018 draft regulations – and the importance of ‘getting it right’ – staff were directed by Council to continue to research, prepare and test the draft material, and report back on the findings.

-Staff presented an update to Council on May 6, 2019 (see Council Report PDS 042-2019 and the presentation for details).
+Staff presented an update to Council on May 6, 2019.
 This update included a summary of additional work completed since July 23, 2018, along with a refined set of draft policies and regulations.

 On June 24, 2019, Council held a Public Hearing on the proposed OCP and Zoning Amendment Bylaws.
 After the Hearing, Council deliberated and gave the Bylaws 3rd reading.
 Council adopted the Bylaws on July 22, 2019.
 The new policies and regulations can be viewed through the links below: